HildoBijl/stepwise/packages/js-utils/src/objects/README.md

 ## Evaluation functions

 - [checks](./checks.ts) has all functionalities inspecting a single object.
 - [comparisons](./comparisons.ts) has the functionalities where objects are compared.
-Think of a `deepEquals`.
+Think of a `deepEqual`.

 ## Usage functions